jnolasco-portfolio/rabbitmq-data-ingestion-engine/README.md

 ## 🔮 Future Improvements

-This project serves to demonstrate a specific event-driven workflow and is not exhaustive in its production-ready features.
+This project serves as a portfolio piece to demonstrate a specific event-driven workflow and is not exhaustive in its production-ready features.
 Future enhancements could include:

 -   **Better Error Handling:** Implementing more robust error handling strategies, such as dead-letter queues (DLQs) in RabbitMQ to handle messages that cannot be processed.
 -   **Integration Tests:** Adding a comprehensive suite of integration tests using libraries like Testcontainers to validate the end-to-end workflow.